 - If you move house, notify lenders - advise lenders, phone and utility providers of your new address so they can re-direct bills to your new address.
 If you don't pay these bills, a credit infringement or overdue debt could be listed on your credit report.

 - If you are having trouble meeting repayments - talk to your credit provider who may assist.

-- Keep track of your credit record - proactively manage your personal credit report by regularly checking your credit report monitor changes through credit alerts..
+- Keep track of your credit record - proactively manage your personal credit report by regularly checking your Equifax credit report and monitor changes through credit alerts.